gadavivi/CsvToTable/README.md

 ### Getting Started

-To run this app locally, Checkout this repo, install dependencies, then start the gulp process with the following:
+To run this app, Checkout this repo, install dependencies, then start the gulp process with the following:

 ```
 > git clone https://github.com/gadavivi/CsvToTable.git